 6. Aspects of sustainability Social Ensuring people are treated fairly , regardless of characteristics like race, religion, gender or sexuality.
-Social Providing adequate services such as education , healthcare and housing to ensure a good quality of life.
-Face and a Creating good quality jobs that pay enough for people to have a comfortable life.
-Economic Ensuring economic development can last for a long period of time.
-Environmental Protecting unique plants, animals and habitats for future generations, e.g. by not polluting the environment Environmental Reducing the impacts of climate change on the natural world
+Providing adequate services such as education, healthcare and housing to ensure a good quality of life.
+Economic Creating good quality jobs that pay enough for people to have a comfortable life.
+Ensuring economic development can last for a long period of time.
+Environmental Protecting unique plants, animals and habitats for future generations, e.g. by not polluting the environment Reducing the impacts of climate change on the natural world